Washington, D. C. Attorneys Handle Issues Relating to H-1B Visas

 Established immigration firm assists businesses seeking specialty workers

 Businesses that require workers with specialized training, skills or experience might not be able to find the people they need within the United States workforce.
 In these situations, H-1B nonimmigrant visas bring together people in specialized occupations from around the world with the American companies that need them.
 However, securing this type of authorization is a complex, multistage process.
-At the Washington, D.C.-based Deutsch, Killea and Eapen, Immigration Law Firm, we advise businesses and individuals on the rules governing H-1B visas and work diligently to help clients accomplish their objectives.
+At the Washington, D.C.-based Morris H. Deutsch, Immigration Attorney, we advise businesses and individuals on the rules governing H-1B visas and work diligently to help clients accomplish their objectives.

 What are H-1B visas?

 Established under the Immigration and Nationalization Act of 1965, H-1B visas are intended to supply American companies with employees who have particular skill sets.
 Frequently, these workers have significant experience in engineering, computers or the hard sciences.
 A business that is seeking to add a specialty worker from another country is referred to as the petitioner while the prospective employee is called the beneficiary.
 Someone who receives an initial H-1B visa is permitted to live and work in the United States for three years initially and can request a three-year extension after that.
 At the end of the six years, the visa recipient must return to their home country or pursue an adjustment of status.

 Knowledgeable counselors advise on H-1B eligibility requirements

 Our accomplished attorneys provide skillful counsel regarding H-1B eligibility requirements.
 Depending on the particular situation, these can include: